mik-tf/tfcloud-marketplace/docs/backend/ENV_CONFIGURATION.md

    - Check that the callback URL in your Auth0 dashboard matches the `AUTH0_CALLBACK_URL` in your `.env` file
    - Ensure that your Auth0 API identifier matches the `AUTH0_AUDIENCE` in your `.env` file

-2. **FaunaDB Connection Issues**:
+2. **MongoDB Connection Issues**:
-   - Verify that your FaunaDB secret key is correct
+   - Verify that your MongoDB Atlas connection string is correct
-   - Check that the key has the necessary permissions for your database
+   - Check that the database user has the necessary permissions for your database
+   - Ensure your IP address is whitelisted in the MongoDB Atlas network access settings

 3. **Stripe Integration Issues**:
    - Verify that your Stripe API keys are correct